Economy of Coimbatore: Manufacturing

-Coimbatore has a large and a diversified manufacturing sector facilitated by the presence of Sakthi Group, Bannari Amman Group, Lakshmi Machine Works, Larsen & Toubro, Schneider Electric, General Electric, Alstom, ZF Friedrichshafen, Mahle GmbH, Konecranes, Pricol, PEEPL Automation, V-Guard Industries, Suzlon, ARGO-HYTOS, Titan, Flowserve, KSB, Makino, Messer, Gilbarco Veeder-Root, Bradken, Rieter, VWR International, Hella, Shanthi Gears, ITC Limited, ACC Cements, TTK Prestige, Kirloskar Group, Hirotec, ELGI Equipments, Roots Industries, Salzer Electronics, Mak Controls and systems, Texmo Industries, SE Electricals, FASCO Coimbatore(Factory Automation and Solutions Company) and others.
-ITC Limited as huge manufacturing facility spread over 411 acre own campus and Larsen & Toubro also as huge manufacturing facility spread over 300 acre own campus.
-And there are more than 25,000 small, medium, large sale industries in the city.
-Coimbatore also has Engineering SEZ in the outskirts of city "Aspen SEZ" spread over 376 acres.
+Coimbatore has a large and a diversified manufacturing sector facilitated by the presence of Sakthi Group, Bannari Amman Group, Lakshmi Machine Works, Larsen & Toubro, Schneider Electric, General Electric, Alstom, ZF Friedrichshafen, Mahle GmbH, Konecranes, Pricol, PEEPL Automation, V-Guard Industries, Suzlon, ARGO-HYTOS, Titan, Flowserve, KSB, Makino, Messer, Gilbarco Veeder-Root, Bradken, Rieter, VWR International, Hella, Shanthi Gears, ITC Limited, ACC Cements, TTK Prestige, Kirloskar Group, Hirotec, ELGI Equipments, Roots Industries, Salzer Electronics, Mak Controls and systems, Texmo Industries, SE Electricals, FASCO Coimbatore (Factory Automation and Solutions Company) and others.

+ITC Limited has a large manufacturing facility spread over a 411-acre campus.
+Larsen & Toubro also has a large manufacturing facility spread over a 300-acre campus.
+There are more than 25,000 small, medium, large sale industries in the city.
+Coimbatore also has Engineering SEZ in the outskirts of city, "Aspen SEZ" spread over 376 acres.
 CODISSIA Industrial Park is being set up at Moperipalayam nearly 260 acres and at Kallapalayam nearly 150 acres.
-The city already has industrial estates owned by SIDCO at Kurichi, SIDCO at Malumichampatti, Electrical & Electronics Industrial Estate at Kalapatti and Sree Suba Ganesh Industrial estate near Kovilpalayam.
-The large number of engineering colleges in the region producing about 50,000 engineers.
+The city already has industrial estates owned by SIDCO at Kurichi, SIDCO at Malumichampatti, Electrical & Electronics Industrial Estate at Kalapatti, and Sree Suba Ganesh Industrial estate near Kovilpalayam.
+The large number of engineering colleges in the region have produced around 50,000 engineers.

 Lakshmi Machine Works is India's largest textile machinery and CNC Machine Tool manufacturers based out of Coimbatore.

 Engineering procurement and tooling

 More than 50,000 engineering units function in and around Coimbatore city.
 What began as a focused centre for the manufacture of textile motors in the early 1900s has today become a multidisciplinary entity that is capable of catering to voluminous demands in the international market.
-Tooling Divisions were incepted primarily as captive units for manufacturing houses and have become a major engineering activity in the city today.
-Today several such companies offer precision tooling services to global industries.
+Tooling Divisions were incepted primarily as captive units for manufacturing houses and have become a major engineering activity in the city today; several such companies offer precision tooling services to global industries.
 The light engineering industry in the Coimbatore region also specializes in offering customized engineering solutions for diverse requirements.